mauriciojost/zino-arduino/USER-GUIDE.md

 - set button: to change configuration values in a given mode
 - reset button: to reset the module

-## MODES
+## Modes

-- WELCOME MODE
+- WELCOME MODE (tells the version of the module)

-- HELP MODE
+- HELP MODE (tells basic button usage)

-- CONFIGURATION MODE
+- CONFIGURATION MODE (to set up the module)
   - Clock (to set up hour, minutes, and factor)
     - Hours (set the hours)
     - Minutes (set the minutes)